metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_ops_request_v1alpha1_manifest.md

 Optional:

-- `do_ready_restore_after_cluster_running` (Boolean) If set to true, the recovery process in the PostReady phase will be performed after the cluster is running successfully. otherwise, it will be performed after component is running.
+- `do_ready_restore_after_cluster_running` (Boolean) Controls the timing of PostReady actions during the recovery process.
+If false (default), PostReady actions execute when the Component reaches the 'Running' state.
+If true, PostReady actions are delayed until the entire Cluster is 'Running,' ensuring the cluster's overall stability before proceeding.
+This setting is useful for coordinating PostReady operations across the Cluster for optimal cluster conditions.
 - `restore_time_str` (String) Specifies the point in time to which the restore should be performed.
 Supported time formats:  - RFC3339 format, e.g. '2023-11-25T18:52:53Z' - A human-readable date-time format, e.g. 'Jul 25,2023 18:52:53 UTC+0800'
 - `volume_restore_policy` (String) Specifies the policy for restoring volume claims of a Component's Pods.
 It determines whether the volume claims should be restored sequentially (one by one) or in parallel (all at once).
 Support values:  - 'Serial' - 'Parallel'